rust-lang/std-dev-guide/src/team.md

 ### r+ permission

-All members of the Library Team, the Library API Team, and the Library Contributors can approve any PR, as long as they are confident in their review and are sure no one else needs to be involved in the review.
+All members of the Library Team, the Library API Team, and the Library Contributors have the permission to approve PRs, and are expected handle this with care.
 See [Reviewing](./reviewing.md) for details.

 ### high-five rotation